 The US National Security Agency (NSA) discovered a serious flaw in Windows 10 that could expose users to surveillance or serious data breaches.
 The NSA confirmed that the vulnerability affects Windows 10 and Windows Server 2016 and 2019, for which Microsoft has released updates.
-It said that it flagged the dangerous bug because it “makes trust vulnerable.”
+It said that it flagged the dangerous bug because the Windows 10 flaw “makes trust vulnerable.”
 In the past, the NSA might have kept the security hole to itself, using it to spy on adversaries.

 If your business subscribes to the Proactive Monitoring / Managed Services of SkyViewTek, then we took care of installing the patch to your computer network overnight last night.
 However, you should restart your computer when you get into the office.
 But if you are managing your own computer network or have not yet migrated from Windows XP or Windows 7 to Windows 10, then we suggest you contact SkyViewTek as soon as possible for assistance.